borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

         - umount /some/filesystem
 ```

-The `before_backup` and `after_backup` hooks each run once per configuration
+The `before_backup` and `after_backup` hooks each run once per repository in a
-file. `before_backup` hooks run prior to backups of all repositories in a
-configuration file, right before the `create` action. `after_backup` hooks run
+configuration file. `before_backup` hooks runs right before the `create`
+action for a particular repository, and `after_backup` hooks run afterwards,
-afterwards, but not if an error occurs in a previous hook or in the backups
+but not if an error occurs in a previous hook or in the backups themselves.
-themselves.

 There are additional hooks that run before/after other actions as well.
 For
-instance, `before_prune` runs before a `prune` action, while `after_prune`
+instance, `before_prune` runs before a `prune` action for a repository, while
-runs after it.
+`after_prune` runs after it.

 ## Variable interpolation